 Summer is a time of freedom.
 You can enjoy the outdoors more, especially if you live in a wintry climate, you can wear less and lighter clothing, and you probably enjoy a greater overall sense of relaxation.
 It’s also a time when you can wear a variety of shoe types; you can ditch the boots and let your feet and toes breathe.

 Boat shoes are the summer shoe choice of many men.
-They’re also made for the summer made for the summer and typically aren’t ideal winter shoes, unless you live in a tropical climate.
-You can also wear them in a variety of ways, which we’ll discuss in a bit, including with or without socks.
-They’re not restricted to use on a boat either, and pair well with a variety of casual clothes combinations.
+They’re also made for the summer and typically aren’t ideal winter shoes, unless you live in a tropical climate.
+You also can wear them in a variety of ways, which we’ll discuss in a bit, including with or without socks.
+They’re not restricted to use on a boat, either, and pair well with a variety of casual clothes combinations.

 Perhaps the bottom line, as with most other types of summer footwear, is that boat shoes are meant for casual wear.
 You can wear them any way you like, of course, but they’re ideal for a laid-back, relaxed feel of summer.